mwelz/robcat/README.md

 Thus, in the absence of contamination, both estimators yield equivalent solutions.
 Next, we introduce 20% contamination.

+### Compare MLE and robust estimator with contamination

 ```R
 ## replace 20% of observations with negative leverage points
 x[1:200] <- 1